Mindfulness-Based Stress Reduction (MBSR) Week Retreat

 Do you worry about your health a lot?

-Learning to pay attention, (vipassana meditation), a skill which can be cultivated, will help to reduce stress and diminish many problems associated with a busy lifestyle, stressed out mind and allow you to stop spinning and greet your life with awareness, acceptance and a calm response to whatever comes your way.
+Learning to pay attention (Vipassana meditation) is a skill which is cultivated.
+This skill helps reduce stress and diminish many problems associated with a busy lifestyle and stressed out mind, which will allow you to stop spinning and greet your life with awareness, acceptance and a calm response to whatever comes your way.

-The goal of meditation is not to have your mind go blank and feel blissed out, unaware of life around you.
-Rather it's a skill to cultivate awareness, noticing everything and choosing what, when and how to respond.
+New to meditation?
+The goal is not to have your mind go blank and feel blissed out, unaware of life around you.
+Rather, it's a skill to cultivate awareness, noticing everything, and choosing what, when and how to respond.

-Mindfulness is a way of cultivating awareness of whatever is happening in your life and invites you to be present moment to moment.
+What is mindfulness?
+Mindfulness is a way of cultivating awareness of whatever is happening in your life and invites you to be present, moment to moment.
 As you become more aware of the subtleties of thoughts, emotions and actions, you naturally become less reactive to emotional situations and better able to respond to events from a place of calm perspective.
-This MBSR program incorporates an educational component with the experiential learning of mindfulness meditation and yoga, in a way that enables you to apply what you learn to your daily life.
-There is no goal of having your mind go blank and feel blissed out; the goal is to learn ways of being in the present moment with a calmer state of awareness.
+Sugar Ridge's MBSR program incorporates an educational component with the experiential learning of mindfulness meditation and yoga, in a way that enables you to apply what you learn to your daily life.
+There is no goal of having your mind go blank or feel blissed out; the goal is to learn ways of being in the present moment with a calmer state of awareness.

 Increased coping with feelings of depression, anger, or other strong emotions